 The renewal of the scholarship will depend on the committee’s annual review of the following:

 - Positive academic performance as evidenced by student’s transcript

 - Recipient’s full-time status

-- Cost of the college or university where the student is enrolled
+- Continued demonstration of financial need based upon a 1040 tax return and the college or university where the student is enrolled

 Am I eligible for the scholarship if I'm in school for five years?

 The Foundation will consider granting an additional semester on a case-by-case basis in extreme circumstances.
-Please email Tom Parrish of Foundation with a letter as to why you need more time, and provide a copy of your most recent transcript at least 90 days prior to the start of the semester.
+Please email Katie Hazelwood with your request, an explanation of your circumstances, and a copy of your most recent transcript at least 90 days prior to the start of the semester.

 Am I still eligible for my award if I transfer schools?